HTB

 • The algorithms for the management of hypertension and dyslipidaemia have been updated.

-• Within the Cancer section:
+• Within the cancer section

-• anal cancer screening is recommended for MSM and trans women (TW) aged > 35 years, men who have sex with women (MSW) and cis-women (CisW) aged >45 years.
+• Anal cancer screening is recommended for MSM and trans women (TW) aged >35 years, men who have sex with women (MSW) and cis women (CisW) aged >45 years.
 The recommended screening interval is 1 year or up to 2 years if both cytology and high-risk HPV or HPV16 are negative.

-• In the Work-up and Management of Persons with Increased ALT/AST, excluding syphilis as a potential cause has been included
+• In the Work-up and management of persons with increased ALT/AST, excluding syphilis as a potential cause has been included.

 comment

 References are more difficult to locate because they are no longer included with each section but are now collected together in a separate section at the end.
-As the references are neither numbered nor specifically referred to in the main text, a hyperlink in each section to the relevant references would be a helpful inclusion in future uptakes.
-A similar hyperlink back to the narrative text from the each reference section would also be helpful.
+As the references are neither numbered nor specifically referred to in the main text, a hyperlink in each section to the relevant references would be a helpful inclusion in future updates.
+A similar hyperlink back to the narrative text from each reference section would also be helpful.

 References